Celebrating Seniors - Donald Sutherland is 81 Part 1

 As the 1960’s neared an end, Donald Sutherland appeared in his 14th movie, and first with fellow Canadian actor Christopher Plummer, Oedipus the King (1968).

 MASH (1970) with Elliott Gould, Sally Kellerman, and Robert Duvall, was Donald Sutherland’s breakout movie, making him a box office movie star loved by baby boomers in what has become a modern film classic.
 Sutherland was nominated for a Golden Globe Award for his role as leading man “Hawkeye” Pierce in MASH.
-In the clip below from MASH, Donald Sutherland, Robert Duvall, Gary Burghoff, Elliott Gould, and Tom Skerritt are featured.

 It was rumoured that Sutherland and Elliott Gould had tried to get MASH director Robert Altman (d.2006) fired; Robert Altman would never work with Sutherland again.
 Donald Sutherland, on the other hand, would work again with Elliott Gould, Sally Kellerman, and Robert Duvall in later movies.